 Hypertrophic cardiomyopathy is a rare disease affecting dogs, so this is not a condition that many folks will have to deal with.
 However, for those that do, your dog will likely show clinical signs of their disease which may include:

 Diagnosing HCM isn’t always an easy process.
-Many times, exams that would typically determine that you dog may have a heat issue may come back completely normal.
-In fact, exams such as EKG and blood pressure readings may show no signs of illness at all.
+Exams that typically determine that your dog may have a heat issue often come back wholly standard.
+Exams such as EKG and blood pressure readings may show no signs of illness.

 This is why…

-Most dogs diagnosed with HCM aren’t diagnosed until they are actually suffering from congestive heart failure at which point most of their care will be focused on minimizing their symptoms and trying to minimize the workload on your dogs heart.
+Most dogs diagnosed with HCM aren’t diagnosed until they are suffering from congestive heart failure at which point most of their care will be focused on minimizing their symptoms and the workload on your dog’s heart.

-Your veterinarian will likely prescribe medications (such as ACE inhibitors and/or diuretics), suggest a healthy diet, and suggest that you avoid any stressful exercise activities.
+In such cases, your veterinarian will likely prescribe medications (such as ACE inhibitors and diuretics), suggest a healthy diet, and recommend avoiding stressful exercise activities.

-The last thing that we want to discuss in our article here today which is the idea of purchasing a pet insurance policy for your pet.
+The last thing we want to discuss in our article here today is the idea of purchasing a pet insurance policy for your pet.
 You see, cardiomyopathy is just one of a million different things that could one day affect the health of your loved one.
-Which is why, for many deciding to purchase a pet insurance policy is a perfect way to protect themselves from receiving any really expensive vet bills later on in the future.
+This is why, for many, a pet insurance policy is a perfect way to protect themselves from receiving any expensive vet bills later on in the future.

 Now will…

-Purchasing a pet insurance policy be right for everyone?
-Probably not, but without at least knowing what one might cost, how can you truly decide if it’s worth it to you?
+Purchasing a pet insurance policy is suitable for everyone?
+Probably not, but without at least knowing what one might cost, how can you honestly decide if it’s worth it to you?

-For more information on who we feel are currently offering some of the best pet insurance policies in the industry right now be sure to check out our Best Pet Insurance article when you get a chance!
+For more information on who we feel is currently offering some of the best pet insurance policies in the industry, check out our Best Pet Insurance article when you get a chance!